osamaashraf2005/backspace_assign/README.md

 Other important Assumptions/Decision:
 ------------------------------------
 * Using AboutActivity for Showing "About Company" as well as "About City", so that there is no need third screen
+* Not used Android Architecture Components, as restricted in instructionsi doc
+* Used androidx to support previous plateforms

 UI Test Cases: